In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 But you must be careful.

-Many masias are in need of partial or total restoration – a process which is difficult to estimate the costs for, if you are not an expert in rustic properties in Spain.
+Many masias are in need of partial or total rehabilitation – and it's dificult to estimate these costs if you are not an expert in rustic properties.

-Many times a masia comes under strict building regulations overseen by the Catalonian government, which determine right down to the materials you must use during the restoration process.
+Many times a masia comes under strict building regulations overseen by the local government, which determine right down to the materials you must use during the restoration process.

-If you’re looking to buy a masia in Spain, look no further than Cottage Properties.
+If you’re looking to buy a masia in Catalonia, look no further than Cottage Properties.

 Post published 22/11/2024 in Rural properties